I’m going to cut to the chase here, because life is busy and you don’t have time for extraneous information.

-I’m sharing my entire December weeknight meal plan (with links!
+I’m sharing an entire month’s weeknight meal plan (with links!
 And serving suggestions for picky eaters!).

 Is this Weeknight Meal Plan Right For You?

-BUT, if you have a home with relatively selective eaters, a crockpot or instapot, and a will to get dinner on the table as quickly and efficiently as possible… I’m your gal.
+If you have a home with relatively selective eaters, a crockpot or Instapot, and a will to get dinner on the table as quickly and efficiently as possible… I’m your gal.

 Wherever possible, I have linked the original source of the recipe, but a few of them I’ve adapted on my own so much that they’ve become my own creation I’ve include instructions for those meals, but they aren’t formal recipes.
 They’re more like… UNrecipes.
 Take them for what they are.